irel04/irel04/README.md

 Software Developer
 ------------------------

-I am a passionate and experienced Front-end Developer with several years of hands-on experience building web applications that are not only visually appealing but also scalable and maintainable.
-My journey started in 2021 with Python, which laid a strong foundation in logic and problem-solving.

-I specialize in React.js and Tailwind CSS, and I often use UI libraries like DaisyUI, Material UI, SHADCN, and Tailwind UI.
-My design-to-code process is supported by my Figma proficiency, using components, auto-layouts, and prototyping.
+I'm a passionate Software Developer with a strong foundation in Python since 2021, specializing in building scalable web applications using React.js and Tailwind CSS.
+I have experience with UI libraries like DaisyUI, Material UI, SHADCN, and Tailwind UI, and I’m proficient in Figma for efficient design-to-code workflows.
+While my focus is front-end development, I also have backend experience with Express, NestJS, Slim PHP, and Spring Boot, working with databases such as PostgreSQL, MySQL, MongoDB, and Firebase.
+I'm also familiar with Docker, Kubernetes, and Supabase, and I enjoy exploring full-stack tools to grow continuously as a developer.

 * 🌍  I'm based in Manila, Philippines
 * ✉️  You can contact me at [kianirel56@gmail.com](mailto:kianirel56@gmail.com)